 |Fish, worms, crawdads, liver, and reeking confections of blood and guts are blue-plate specials for catfish.|

-Some folks will tell you that the largemouth bass, with its hit 'em hard, tail-walking fighting style, is our finest sportfish.
+Some folks will tell you that fishing for the largemouth bass, with its hit 'em hard, tail-walking fighting style, is our finest sportfish.
 Others believe it's the colorful, acrobatic trout, the good-things-come-in-small-packages bluegill, the scrappy crappie or numerous other gamefishes, each of which holds a special attraction for its own group of fanatical devotees.
 For seven million anglers, however, the undisputed monarch of all polebenders is the catfish.

 Catfishing isn't a flashy sport.
 You don't need a fancy boat or magforce powerbuster rods.
 High-tech reels and Volkswagen-sized suitcases full of pretty lures aren't necessary.